 Note that you’re probably going to want to use smooth peanut butter here, as crunchy varieties could cause your dog to bite down on the pill and discover its existence.
 This isn’t a problem for all dogs, but it will cause some dogs to spit out the medication and leave you scrambling for a solution.

-It shouldn’t be too surprising that many of the major dogs treat brands have come up with their own solutions for helping your dog to take pills without noticing the taste.
+It shouldn’t be too surprising that many of the best dog treat brands have come up with their own solutions for helping your dog to take pills without noticing the taste.
 There are a few different brands out there that use different types of pill pockets, which are special soft treats that are designed to hold pills.
 Most are fairly tasty for dogs and do a great job of hiding pills a the same time.

 If you do use a pill pocket, make sure to mold the product around the pill.
 This further hides the pill from your dog and keeps him or her from tasting the medication.
 In many cases, though, your dog will be so excited about the treatment that he or she won’t really stop to investigate what’s in the pill pocket.